disco-io/disco-io/README.md

 ### :book: About Me!

 - :books: Currently a student at TJHSST in VA, United States
-- :computer: About 1 year of coding experience
+- :computer: About 1.5 years of coding experience
 - :brain: Myers-Briggs Personality Type: INFJ-T
 - :female_sign: Pronouns: She/Her/Hers